Stream C-SPAN for a (mostly) unfiltered look at the many proceedings of the United States Congress.

 Here’s everything you need to know to stream C-SPAN.

-What is CSPAN?
+What is C-SPAN?

-In a rare act of public service, the cable industry formed what would be known as CSPAN in 1979.
-CSPAN airs political events (speeches, rallies) and live coverage of congressional procedures during most legislative sessions, as well some foreign government coverage.
-If you saw the pivotal moment when John McCain gave a thumbs down to overturning Obamacare, you can thank CSPAN’s live cameras in the Senate for capturing the moment (without a political strategist talking over it).
+C-SPAN airs political events like speeches and rallies.
+It also carries live coverage of congressional procedures during most legislative sessions, as well some foreign government coverage.
+If you saw the pivotal moment when John McCain gave a thumbs down to overturning Obamacare, you can thank C-SPAN’s live cameras in the Senate for capturing the moment (without a political strategist talking over it).

-How to access a CSPAN live stream
+How to stream C-SPAN

-The only downside seems to be that you might miss the beginning of each CSPAN live stream since there’s no apparent way to keep the stream going between approved segments.
+The only downside seems to be that you might miss the beginning of each C-SPAN live stream since there’s no apparent way to keep the stream going between approved segments.

-If you’re comfortable just listening to CSPAN’s programming, the CSPAN Radio app is free for iOS users.
-It offers live and on-demand content from CSPAN Radio, as well as all three CSPAN channels.
+If you’re comfortable just listening to C-SPAN’s programming, the C-SPAN Radio app is free for iOS users.
+It offers live and on-demand content from C-SPAN Radio, as well as all three C-SPAN channels.
 The app is advertised as available on Android, but a search through the mobile and desktop versions of the Google Play Store turned up nothing but defunct URLs.